11 Laundry Room Ideas We’re Obsessed With

 Just because it’s a chore, the room itself shouldn’t be a bore.
 One of the most commonly bemoaned, widely relatable chores that one must face week after week, is none other than the laundry.
 Some of us loathe it so much we end up putting it off, which results in complaining—with a sigh—of having “no clean clothes to wear.”
 Of course, the obvious solution is just to simply do the laundry, but it is also a tedious task that takes hours.
 (Maybe a single hour if you have a fancy quick wash/quick dry setting on your machines.)
 But the room itself shouldn’t suffer, just because it exists for a purpose everyone dreads.
 In fact, we think laundry rooms should be extra cheery, fun, or inspiring, just to make up for it.
-Here, some of our favorite inspiring rooms from, of course, Pinterest.
-Maybe you can pin these after you go start the next load?
+Maybe you can pin some of these inspiring rooms after you go start the next load?

 In this Lowcountry laundry room, Benjamin Moore's Slate Teal (2088-20) draws you into the small space.
 Custom cabinetry in the same dramatic shade adds extra room for miscellaneous storage.